-Welcome to Car Insurance 101, your primer and guidebook for understanding and navigating the exotic territory of automobile insurance.
-My aim is to explain everything you need to know about insuring your automobile, its occupants, and all objects in your path.
+Welcome to Car Insurance 101, your primer and guidebook for understanding and navigating the somewhat complicated territory of car insurance.
+My aim is to explain everything you need to know about insuring your car, its occupants, and all objects in your path.

 Find the Best Car Insurance